 In August 2009, he travelled to Bangladesh at the request of the Government of Canada (Canadian International Development Agency) to provide assistance and guidance for the rational use and management of medical technology in Bangladesh.

 Mr. Zakutney teaches Clinical Engineering in the Department of Systems and Computer Engineering at Carleton University.
-He sits on the Canadian Board of Examiners for Certification in Clinical Engineering (CCE) and is currently Chairman of the Awards Committee for the Canadian Medical and Biological Engineering Society.
+He sat on the Canadian Board of Examiners for Certification in Clinical Engineering (CCE) and chaired the Awards Committee for the Canadian Medical and Biological Engineering Society.

 Timothy Zakutney’s research interests include operations management, medical technology management, and clinical engineering.
 Specifically the implementation of medical device battery management protocols, LEAN process optimization tools, and maximizing medical technology utilization and benefits are investigated.
 His interests also include the development of asset management software applications for clinical engineering departments to maximize performance, productivity, accountability, and effectiveness of biomedical engineering services.